Explains what psychiatric drugs are, what to know before taking them, and information on side effects and coming off medication.

 - you have a prescription from a legitimate prescriber, such as your GP or psychiatrist

 - the prescription is made out specifically for you.

-What if I don't have a prescription from a doctor?
+What if I don't have a prescription?

 - hasn't been manufactured properly or hygienically

 - is contaminated

 - contains a different substance to what you were expecting.